cloudflare/pint/docs/configuration.md

 **NOTE**: GitHub integration requires `GITHUB_AUTH_TOKEN` environment variable to be set to a personal access key that can access your repository.

+**NOTE** Pull request number must be known to pint so it can add comments if it detects any problems.
+If pint is run as part of GitHub actions workflow then this number will be detected from `GITHUB_REF` environment variable.
+For other use cases `GITHUB_PULL_REQUEST_NUMBER` environment variable must be set with the pull request number.

 Syntax:

 ```js